 In 1999, he wrote a new introduction and bibliography for Acanthus Press’s reprint of Rexford Newcomb’s Mediterranean Domestic Architecture in the United States followed by his publication of George Washington Smith: An Architect’s Scrapbook in 2001, California Mediterranean (Rizzoli Publications, 2007), and New Classicists (Images Publishing, 2008).
 He assisted in the publication of the book Casa del Herrero: The Romance of Spanish Colonial (Rizzoli Publications, 2009), published Myron Hunt at Occidental College by Robert Winter (2012), California Ranches(Rizzoli, 2012) and the series Master Architects of Southern California 1918-1941.

 Marc is a founding member of the Appleton-Whittel Research Ranch Foundation in Arizona and the Mingei International Museum of World Folk Art in San Diego.
 He has served on the Board of Trustees for Prescott College in Arizona, The Cooper Union, NY, the Institute of Classical Architecture & Art, NY, the Dean’s Council of the Yale School of Architecture, as well as Casa del Herrero, Lotusland, and The Santa Barbara Historical Museum.

-Photo: Beginning in 1965, Mission Viejo was developed on the O’Neill Ranch, once a 233,000 acre holding made up of historic ranchos, Santa Margarita y Los Flores, Trabuco, and Mission Viejo y La Paz.
-In addition to Mission Viejo, the land in Orange County was developed as the master planned communities of Rancho Santa Margarita, Ladera Ranch, and Rancho Mission Viejo.
+Photo: Beginning in 1965, Mission Viejo was developed on the O’Neill Ranch, once part of a 233,000 acre holding made up of historic ranchos, Santa Margarita y Los Flores, Trabuco, and Mission Viejo y La Paz.
+In addition to Mission Viejo, the land in Orange County was developed into the master planned communities of Rancho Santa Margarita, Ladera Ranch, Los Flores, and, most recently, Rancho Mission Viejo.
 A portion of the land is still used for ranching and farming.